iip-ecosphere/platform/platform/README.md

 # IIP-Ecosphere platform

-The virtual IIP-Ecosphere Industry 4.0/IIoT platform aims at demonstrating new approaches to vendor-independent, interoperable and open platform concepts.
+The virtual IIP-Ecosphere Industry 4.0/IIoT platform aims at demonstrating new approaches to vendor-independent, interoperable and open platform concepts for easy-to-use AI.
 In particular, it aims at uniform, distributed deployment of services to heterogeneous (edge) devices, an AI toolkit for the industrial production, consistent configuration support ranging from network to applications as well as the use and application of established and upcoming IIoT standards, e.g., asset administration shells (to be used for all platform interfaces).

 ## News

+* Developer support: Platform configuration goes AAS, generated implementation templates
 * Platform release 0.4.0 (2022/09/02)
-* AI-based Code for HM'22/TddT'22 as platform example/regression test.
+* AI-based Code for HM'22/TddT'22 as public platform example/regression test.
 * Successful presentation of improved robot-based platform demonstrator at [TddT'22, Berlin](https://www.digitale-technologien.de/DT/Redaktion/DE/Veranstaltungen/2022/DT/220829_Tage_der_digitalen_Technologien.html)
 * Successful presentation of robot-based visual quality inspection app on [HM'22](https://www.hannovermesse.de/de/) (with 3 sources, Python-based AI, AAS-based Angular application).
-* Code of both demonstrators shall become available as platform example around/after TddT'22.

 ## Documentation